mengyao/Complete-Striped-Smith-Waterman-Library/README.md

 3. make
 4. The executable file will be ssw_test.

+Note: the default goal of the Makefile attempts to build all demo programs and libraries, including the python and java wrapper libraries.
+If java is not installed or JAVA_HOME not set correct, the default make task will fail when attempting to build the java wrapper.
+If the java wrapper is not required, ssw_test can be build directly using `make ssw_test`.

 ###Run the software
 ```
 Usage: ssw_test [options] ... <target.fasta> <query.fasta>(or <query.fastq>)